ace0/Security101/README.md

 If you need ranodm numbers for security, your operating system and crypto library (like OpenSSL) have secure random numbers.
 Your programming language probably even has a wrapper for reading the OS-provided random number generat (RNG).
 Don't try running the time-of-day and your favorite Spice Girl through MD5 to generate secure random numbers.

 #### Use AES and authenticated encryption for symmetric cryptography
-AES is the current NIST-approved standard for symmetric cryptography.
+AES is the current, NIST-approved standard for symmetric cryptography.
 Authenticated encryption with associated data (AEAD) modes like Gallois Counter Mode (GCM) provide encrytion and authentication in a single primitive.
-Ensuring both encryption and authentication is critical and getting it right can be tricky.
-(In some cases, Mac-then-encrypt can be insecure.)
+Ensuring both encryption and authentication is critical for security and getting it right can be tricky.
+(In some cases, mac-then-encrypt can be insecure.)
 Using an AEAD mode simplifies things and improves the chances of getting it right.

 #### Use SHA2 and SHA3 for hashing
-SHA2 (also called SAH-256, SHA-512) and SHA3 are the current NIST-approved secure hash functions.
+SHA2 (also called SHA-256 or SHA-512) and SHA3 are the current NIST-approved secure hash functions.
 Don't use broken or deprecated hash functions like MD5 or SHA1 for security-sensitive operations.

 --